How Does Therapy Begin?

 For me, the 'Introductory Assessment' session is my chance to get to know you, to understand your needs and to hear your reasons for coming to therapy.
 I will also have the chance to ask you a few questions and to assess which type of therapy will be most helpful for you.

 Then, if you decide that you would like to progress into full Counselling or Psychotherapy, I will book your next appointment with you.
-This will be where I then conduct a full, 'Comprehensive Assessment'; giving you the opportunity to give a detailed account of your needs, circumstances and aims and giving me the opportunity to identify key, significant factors that will be relevant to your ongoing therapy.

 I will not tell you what you should be counselled upon.
 I will listen to you and we will work together to identify the key issues that you feel are important.
 I will also introduce the first stages of therapy, which will give you a 'taster' of how I work.